Automate UI without API: CV-Powered RPA Bots Turnkey

 Development of a web application for Enviok

-• Working with legacy systems without API access and closed window hierarchy (old COBOL/AS400 terminals, Citrix Virtual Desktop)
+• Working with legacy systems without API and with a closed window hierarchy (COBOL/AS400 terminals, Citrix Virtual Desktop).

-• Web applications with dynamically generated classes (React/Angular with CSS Modules) where XPath is unstable
+• Web applications with dynamically generated class names (React/Angular with CSS Modules), where XPath is unstable with every deployment.

-• Working with PDF documents and scanned images within the RPA flow
+• Processing PDF documents and scanned images within an RPA flow — without OCR, the integration is incomplete.

 import cv2